puppetlabs/puppet-docs/source/guides/rest_api.markdown

 PUT `/{environment}/certificate_status/{certname}`

 Change the status of the specified host's certificate.
-The desired state is sent in the body of the PUT request as a one-item PSON hash; the two allowed complete hashes are `{"desired_state":"signed"}` (for signing a certificate signing request) and `{"desired_state":"revoked"}` (for revoking a certificate); see examples below for more usage information.
+The desired state is sent in the body of the PUT request as a one-item PSON hash; the two allowed complete hashes are `{"desired_state":"signed"}` (for signing a certificate signing request; similar to `puppet cert --sign`) and `{"desired_state":"revoked"}` (for revoking a certificate; similar to `puppet cert --revoke`); see examples below for details.

-You may wish to revoke certificates using a
-DELETE request instead, which will also clean up other info about the host.
+When revoking certificates, you may wish to use a DELETE request instead, which will also clean up other info about the host.